Introduction to Symmetric Key Encryption

 How does symmetric key encryption make working so easy

-The symmetric key encryption does not have to rely on separate private and public keys, as is the case with the asymmetric key encryption technology.
-It makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
+The symmetric key encryption does not have to rely on separate private and public keys, as is the case with asymmetric encryption technology.
+Instead, it makes use of a simple shared key that can be used for the transfer of the data and information by making use of encryption and decryption algorithms.
 Therefore there is comparatively a lesser complexity involved with the decryption of a single key than to decrypt two keys, and therefore it is an easier approach to work with.

 What can you do with symmetric key encryption?